Savage Opress: The Awesome, Tragic Figure of Star Wars

 Savage Opress is slain by Darth Sidious, his body fading as all the dark magic from Mother Talzin flows out of him.
 Maul is spared, and will go on to more drama in Star Wars: Rebels, but it is here, on Mandalore, that Savage’s tragic tale ends.

 Used by every person who was supposed to protect him, Savage was a good man destroyed by power, revenge and the Dark Side.
 We’d have to search hard to find another Star Wars character who so perfectly captures the image of fallen potential, the image of what might have been.

-Okay, maybe there’s Anakin Skywalker.
+Okay, fine, maybe there’s Anakin Skywalker.
 But to his eternal credit, Savage Opress never once says, “Yippee!”